 Hunan Harvest Pork

-My eyes were first opened to the surprising delicacy of Chinese cuisines in 1997, when I went to Hong Kong to worship the last remaining bastion of non-PRC Chinese culture outside of Taiwan, before the hand-over.
-To my surprise, I ended up spending most of my time there in food markets, learning about ingredients and their tastes when prepared right there in simple traditional ways, and about the exquisite delicacy of a food that has as its most stunning attribute harmony among ingredients and the showcasing of simple fresh flavors.
+My eyes were first opened to the surprising delicacy of Chinese cuisines in 1997, when I went to Hong Kong to pay my respects to the last remaining bastion of non-PRC Chinese culture outside of Taiwan, before the hand-over.
+To my surprise, I ended up spending most of my time in food markets, learning about ingredients and their tastes when prepared right there in simple, traditional ways, and about the exquisite delicacy of a food that has as its most stunning attribute harmony among ingredients and the showcasing of simple fresh flavors.

 Many of the dishes I tried then, much to my surprise, were every bit as respectful to quality ingredients as the cuisine that has made California famous in the US.
-The heavy grease and indiscriminate corn-starching of the more typical down-market Chinese eateries in the US was gone altogether, replaced by perfectly steamed flowering broccoli with ribbons of lightly sauteed goose-intestine, and the like.
+The indiscriminate corn-starching, greasing, and salting of cookie-cutter Chinese eateries in the west was gone altogether, replaced by perfectly steamed flowering broccoli with ribbons of lightly sauteed goose-intestine, and the like.
 I was in love.

 In any case, cooking is a bit like traveling.
-You will be happiest if you work within what is available and remain as flexible as necessary. otherwise, you will find yourself quickly using substandard or overpriced ingredients out of season, and losing heart as the resulting dishes turn out less than inspirational.
+You will be happiest if you work with what is available and remain as flexible as necessary.
+Otherwise you will find yourself quickly using substandard or overpriced ingredients out of season, and losing heart as the resulting dishes turn out less than inspirational.
 There are, however, many dishes that can be made quite well most of the time, as they rely on nothing too seasonal.
-Here is my family's favorite, Henry Chan's recipe for harvest pork, a la Juan Cristián.
+Here is my family's favorite, Henry Chan's recipe for harvest pork, a la Juan Cristián:

 -A note about ingredients: The importance of quality ingredients cannot be overstated.
 This dish does not make heavy demands on the ingredients beyond basic quality.
 The beauty of this kind of cuisine is that there is such profound harmony among the ingredients that it's hard to mess it up completely.
-This is not sauce bordelaise or any such daredevil application of unlikely combinations of ingredients and temperatures, so an absolute disaster is not likely.
-There are four sacred ingredients, however, attention to which will make the difference between a memorably delicious dish and a perfectly lackluster one.
+This is not sauce Bordelaise or any such acrobatic combination of ingredients and temperatures, so an absolute disaster is not likely.
+There are six sacred ingredients, however, attention to which will make the difference between a memorably delicious dish and a perfectly lackluster one: water, rice, stock, chile, bean-paste, and oil.

-Rice - A younger rice will usually work better than a drier, older one.
+A younger rice will usually work better than a drier, older one.
 Buy new crop rice when you can get it.
 I personally prefer slightly sticky rices, those that have a little more than 20% amylose (the remaining starch being amylopectin) for the bed of this dish, but any rice will do as long as it cooked well.
 A rice-cooker is cheap and will do it perfectly for you every time.
-Just put the rice in with enough water to cover the rice under a layer of water 1/2 inch thick, soak it there for 30m or so and replenish if it is an older rice, and then let the rice-cooker do it's thing.
+Just put the rice in with enough water to cover the rice under a layer of water 1/2 inch thick, soak it there for 30m or so and replenish if it is an older rice (to keep the layer of water over the rice nearly 1/2 inch thick), and then let the rice-cooker do it's thing.

-Chili - There is a Hunan chili pepper of legend, but I have never found it locally.
-The finest Hunan restaurants use dried chile de arbol flakes that are found everywhere.
-I find that if you have access to a Chinese farmer's market, there are small red Cayenne chili peppers that bought whole and processed or diced very fine make a better flavor.
-The trouble with these is that they are seasonal, but once you try them, you'll be happy to do without during the winter months and the rainy season, rather than going back to the flaky dry stuff.
-Beware, though, that chili peppers mold very easily, so keep them airtight in the refrigerator after dicing.
+There is a Hunan chile pepper of legend, but I have never found it locally.
+Hunan restaurants use dried chile de arbol flakes that are found everywhere.
+I find that if you have access to a Chinese farmer's market, there are small red Thai chile peppers that bought whole and processed or finely diced make a better flavor.
+The trouble with these is that they are seasonal, but once you try them, you'll be happy to fall back to the flaky dry stuff during the off-season and enjoy the change in the dish as they come back in.
+Beware, though, that chili peppers mold very easily, so keep them airtight in the refrigerator after dicing, or parboil them.

-Bean Paste - black bean paste is the Achilles heel of Chinese cuisine.
-Any dish that calls for it will be deeply insulted by most of the pastes available at your local grocery store.
+Any dish that calls for black- bean paste will be deeply insulted by most of the pastes available at your local grocery store.
 The best black bean paste is made at home.
-Preserved black beans from the Yang Jian State Operated Black Bean Facility in Kwang Tunc, PRC, are by far the best.
-Find a small Chinese grocery store that caters to a Chinese clientele, and ask very nicely for this.
+Preserved black beans from the Yang Jian State Operated Black Bean Facility in Kwang Tunc, PRC, are good and readily available at many Chinese grocery stores.
 It comes in these cardboard containers that look like old Morton Salt cans, wrapped in yellow paper.
 Put some in a container (about a cup) and just cover them with water.
 After an hour or so, toss the mess in a food processor, make a paste out of it, and there you have it.
 If you cannot find this, Lan Chi bean paste with chili is quite good, but I have only seen it once.
 Not easy to find.
+Barring these, preserved black-beans in plastic vacuum-packs are a little easier to find in most Asian grocery stores and work fine.

-Oil - Use sesame oil.
-It has a high flash-point and the hotter you get the wok before tossing stuff into it, the better everything will turn out.
-Ina pinch, olive oil works, but sesame is better for this.
+Sesame oil has a high flash-point and the hotter you get the wok before tossing stuff into it, the better everything will turn out.
+In a pinch, olive oil works, but sesame is better for this.
 Short searings are the general idea.

--A note about the cooking: There is one absolutely essential thing about this dish, and most Chinese dishes - start the rice, prep all the ingredients, and then heat up the wok.
-Anything else is inviting disaster, as the cooking part happens very fast.
+About the cooking: There is one absolutely essential thing about this dish, and most Chinese dishes - start the rice, prep all the ingredients, and don't heat up the wok until the rice is done!
+Trying to prep as you cook is inviting disaster, as the cooking part happens very fast.
 You will dirty lots of small containers.
 We find that an assortment one-cup and half-cup french ceramic pastry bowls works great.

 Step 1 - Cooking the pork

 Put the pork in the stock over a high flame.
-Reduce to simmer as soon as it boils, and simmer until it is just pink in the middle - about 10 minutes for a typical 1/2lb cut.
+Reduce the heat as soon as it boils, and simmer until it is just pink in the middle - about 10 minutes for 3/4" thick slices.
 We typically do 2 or 3lbs at a time, to have a supply for the week.
-Cooking time remains the same if you slice this into 1/2lb chunks.
+This one step done well in advance renders the dish a much lower-effort proposition than trying to cook the meat as part of the prep.

 Save off the strained stock, and let the pork drain for a couple of minutes.